Desai-Vedant/AIDesk/README.md

 - Python 3.6 or higher
 - Required Python libraries (specified in the `requirements.txt` file)
 - PyQt5 for the graphical user interface (install using `pip install PyQt5`)
-- OpenAI API key for AI-based responses (replace the key in the code)
+- OpenAI or Gemini API key for AI-based responses (replace the key in the code)
 - WeatherAPI API key for weather information (replace the key in the code)

 ## Installation